Mapping spaces of Swiss cheese operads: Proof of Theorem

 We finally check that $\rho_k$ is an equivalence.
 The fiber of $\rho_k$ over any $b_{k-1}\in\TT_{k-1,k-1}\Op(\FS_m,\calP)$ is the space of pairs $(f,F_k)$ of $\Sigma_k$-equivariant maps

 making the following diagrams commute:

 The upper horizontal arrow in the first square as well as the lower horizontal arrows in both squares are determined by the choice of $b_{k-1}$.
 The upper horizontal arrow in the second square is determined by~$b_{k-1}$ on all the strata of $\partial\FS_m(0,k)_1$ except one.
-The remaining stratum is $\FS_m(0,k)_1\circ_1\FS_m(0,k)_2$ encoded by the tree
+The remaining stratum $\FS_m(0,1)_1\circ_1\FS_m(0,k)_2$ corresponds to the tree